KatherLab/end2end-WSI-preprocessing/README.md

 -c | Number of CPU cores, optional
---del_slide | Delete original slide from your drive, optional --no-norm | Do not apply Macenko normalization, optional
+--del_slide | Delete original slide from your drive, optional --no-norm | Do not apply Macenko normalization, optional --only-fex | Read the JPGs from previous runs and go straight into feature extraction

 Example usage:
 ```python